micahcantor/blog/content/blog/mutable-hash-racket.md

 +++
-title = "Implementing Simple Hash Tables in Racket" date = 2021-01-01 description = "A simple implementation of mutable hash tables to learn how they work behind the scenes."
+title = "Implementing simple hash tables in Racket" date = 2021-01-01 description = "A simple implementation of mutable hash tables to learn how they work behind the scenes."
 [taxonomies]